 Kids show & an absolute favorite media for beginners.
 Kind of like Power Rangers but with reading.
 Playful, well structured, excellent balance of repetition & storytelling.
 Many, many hours of content, and still airing.

 Famous for English learning, offers free trial.
-High difficulty placement due to characters' put-on voices, singing, music overlay.
+High difficulty placement due to characters' voice affectations, singing, music overlay.

 #14 태웅쌤 - Comprehensible Input Korean